pravega/pravega-operator/README.md

 - Kubernetes 1.9+
 - Helm 2.10+
 - An existing Apache Zookeeper 3.5 cluster.
 This can be easily deployed using our [Zookeeper operator](https://github.com/pravega/zookeeper-operator)
+- An existing Apache Bookkeeper 4.7.3 cluster.
+This can be easily deployed using our [BookKeeper Operator](https://github.com/pravega/bookkeeper-operator)

 ## Quickstart